wwq345/CryptoApp/README.md

 # CryptoApp
-CryptoApp with Api and some function didn't exi
+CryptoApp with Api and some function didn't exist before